Hawaii Baptist Academy: Current

 In 2006, HBA opened the Dan Kong Middle School Campus, adjacent to the current high school campus and named in honor of Dan Kong, former president of Hawaii Baptist Academy and pastor of various churches around the island, including First Baptist Church of Wahiawa, Olivet Baptist Church, and Central Baptist Church.
 He helped form organizations such as the Mainland Advisory Council, which consists of donors from the U.S. mainland.

 The middle school campus consists of 14 classrooms, a computer lab, two specially equipped science classrooms, and a multi-purpose room for middle school students.
 The HBA Middle School Campus was designed by the firm of Walters, Kimura, Motoda and it has been noted to be a LEED gold facility since it was designed to be environmental friendly and sustainable.

 Since 1997, HBA has operated under a modified school calendar, with two-week breaks in October, December, and March, and a two-month summer break in June and July.

 Beginning with the 2007–08 school year, a uniform dress standard with school-endorsed polo shirts, skirts, and pants was instituted.
 The original uniform polo shirts were embroidered with "HBA" on the left sleeve, and were available in black, white, green, and yellow.
 The uniforms were updated in the 2016–17 school year with the removal of the embroidered letters, the elimination of green and yellow polo shirts, and the addition of a large school logo on the left breast.

 Hawaii Baptist Academy's middle school robotics team placed fifth out of 104 middle school teams in the 2011 VEX Robotics World Championships in Orlando held April 14 to 16.
 Three of the top five teams in the Orlando championship came from China.
 In third place was a team from Arizona.

 In 2017, eighth grader Logan Kakugawa won the Hawaii State Geographic Bee and represented the state of Hawaii at the national competition in Washington, D.C.
 During the same year, the high school's Mock Trial team celebrated their first state championship.

+In 2020, HBA introduced a junior kindergarten program at the elementary campus.
+In 2022, they announced a partnership with GracePoint church in Mililani to open a satellite preschool.
+Together, the Nuʻuanu and Mililani early learning centers serve preschool students from ages two to five.

 Campuses

 The Richard Bento, Dan Kong, and Stan Sagert campuses house the elementary, middle, and high schools, respectively.
+The elementary campus and GracePoint Church in Mililani house the two early learning centers.
 The digital school is headquartered on the high school campus.
 The administrative headquarters are in a separate location.
-All campuses are in the Honolulu census-designated place.
+All campuses other than the GracePoint preschool are in the Honolulu census-designated place.